| No of people | Price per person |

 Despite its challenges, the Everest Base Camp trek is achievable for beginners with adequate training, acclimatization, and proper gear.
 Experienced trekkers will find the route demanding but manageable.
 People from a wide age range—from teenagers to seniors—have successfully completed the trek with proper guidance and preparation.

-The standard cost for a 14-day Everest Base Camp trek with Places Nepal Treks starts at USD 1,550 per person for small groups.
-Prices vary based on the number of trekkers:
+The standard 14-day Everest Base Camp trek with Places Nepal starts at USD 1,260 per person for small groups of 2–5.
+Solo private trekkers and larger groups pay different per-person rates:

 | Group Size | Price Per Person (USD) |